florian-ariasu/tank-battle-opengl-simulation/README.md

 ## Tank Battle - OpenGL Simulation 🚀

 ### 🎮 Overview
-Tank Battle is a **2D physics-based tank combat simulation** built using OpenGL.
+Tank Battle is a **2D tank combat simulation** built using OpenGL.
 This project features **realistic terrain generation, tank movement, and projectile mechanics**.
 The game allows two players to engage in a strategic battle where they must aim, shoot, and move tactically to win.

 ### 🛠️ Installation & Setup
 #### Prerequisites